-After doing the corned beef pie recently, I still had half a tin remaining to use up.
+After doing the corned beef pie recipe recently, I still had half a tin of corned beef remaining to use up.
 I could have done another 4 portion pie and popped it in the freezer (except the freezer is bulging with fruit at the moment), but instead I made a kind of hash.
 The fritters/ hash/ what you will were very tasty, and again, we both had them 2 days running.
 The dollop of red you can see on the plate is something called Thrilli Chilli which I got, literally, years ago at a farmers market.
-Half a tin will make 2 x 2 person servings or a great cheap family meal.
+Half a tin of corned beef will make 2 x 2 person servings or a great cheap family meal.

 I had some Pink Fir Apple potatoes and red onions that I had grown in the garden, so I used those.
 But I will price it as if bought.

 The outsides were crispy and golden and the inside soft and melting, really delicious.
 Although they take a little while to cook, you don’t have to stand by them, you can get on with something else

 In the U.K., corned beef is usually made with a beef cut called brisket, preserved in brine, chopped and pressed and sold in tins.
 In North America, it is more usually cured in brine and boiled, and typically served cold.

 What can I serve with corned beef hash?